An entanglement-enhanced atomic gravimeter

-The experimental sequence is depicted in Fig.~\ref{fig:sequenceScheme}.
-It consists of an initial squeezing in the spin degree of freedom (a, b) followed by three microwave (mw) pulses that form a spin-echo sequence (c).
-During the sequence, four Raman-laser pulses form a Mach-Zehnder interferometer sensitive to gravity.
-We initially create spin-squeezed ensembles of $6\cdot 10^3$ $^{87}$Rb atoms in a crossed-beam optical dipole trap by spin-changing collisions from $|F,m \rangle=|1,0 \rangle$ to $|1,\pm 1 \rangle$~\cite{hamley_spinnematic_2012,peise_satisfying_2015}.
-The homogeneous magnetic field of $90\,$\textmu{}T is actively stabilized within $\pm 7\,$nT and oriented in parallel to the Earth's gravitational field.
-Spin-changing collisions are activated for $50\,$ms by dressing the clock transition ($|1,0\rangle \leftrightarrow |2,0\rangle$) with a blue-detuned mw field, thus populating the levels $|1,\pm1 \rangle$ with a two-mode squeezed vacuum state (Fig.~\ref{fig:sequenceScheme} (a) left).
-Directly after the dipole trap is turned off, all density-dependent interactions cease.
+which create and annihilate pairs of atoms in the symmetric ($s$) and antisymmetric ($a$) superposition of the levels $|1, \pm 1\rangle$.
+We measure a spin dynamics interaction strength of $\Omega=h\times 3.77\,$Hz.
+The experimental sequence continues by switching off the dipole trap, such that density-dependent interactions cease.
 After $1$\,ms of free fall, the dipole trap is turned on again for $350\,$\textmu s in order to slow down the expansion of the cloud~\cite{ammann_delta_1997,anders_momentum_2021}.
 Up to this point, the spin-squeezed state is magnetic-field sensitive to first order.
-To transfer the squeezed vacuum in $|1,\pm 1 \rangle$ to a magnetically-insensitive clock state, the large amount of atoms in $|1,0 \rangle$ is transferred to $|2,0 \rangle$ by a mw $\pi$-pulse.
-Atoms in $|1,\pm 1 \rangle$ are transferred to $|1,0 \rangle$ by a $\sigma^{-}$-polarized radio-frequency (rf) $\pi$-pulse (Fig.~\ref{fig:sequenceScheme}(a) right) that leaves the atoms in F=2 unaffected~\cite{kunkel_simultaneous_2019}.
-This process creates a single-mode squeezed~\cite{supp} vacuum state in level $|1,0 \rangle$ from the two-mode-squeezed vacuum state in levels $|1,\pm 1 \rangle$~\cite{kruse_improvement_2016}, containing approximately $1.1$~atoms.
+To transfer the squeezed vacuum in $|1,\pm 1 \rangle$ to a magnetically-insensitive clock state, the large amount of atoms in $|1,0 \rangle$ is first transferred to $|2,0 \rangle$ by a mw $\pi$-pulse.
+Atoms in $|1,\pm 1 \rangle$ are then transferred to $|1,0 \rangle$ by a $\sigma^{-}$-polarized radio-frequency (rf) $\pi$-pulse with phase $\phi_\text{rf}$ (Fig.~\ref{fig:sequenceScheme}(a) right) that leaves the atoms in $F=2$ unaffected~\cite{kunkel_simultaneous_2019}.
+The rf pulse couples only to the symmetric superposition and thus transfers a single-mode squeezed state to $|1,0 \rangle$, containing on average $1.9$~atoms~\cite{supp}.
 The few remaining atoms in the levels $|1,\pm 1 \rangle$ do not contribute to the interferometer sequence.
-For the determination of atom number distributions, we separate Zeeman levels with different $m$ by a strong magnetic-field gradient and employ absorption detection.
+The combination of the single-mode squeezed vacuum state in $|1,0\rangle$ and the large number of atoms in $|2,0\rangle$ constitutes a spin-squeezed state as a basis for the entanglement-enhanced gravimeter described below.
+For the final detection of the interferometer output, we separate Zeeman levels with different $m$ by a strong magnetic-field gradient and employ absorption detection~\cite{supp}.

-We characterize the resulting spin-squeezed state in a spin-noise-tomography measurement~\cite{pezze_quantum_2018}.
+Before the description of the gravimeter, we present a characterization of the single-mode spin-squeezed state in a spin-noise-tomography measurement~\cite{pezze_quantum_2018} based on mw pulses on the clock transition with Rabi frequency $\Omega_\text{mw}=2 \pi \times 20.9\,$kHz and duration $\tau$.
 The population imbalance